chicoferreira/cg-essay/main.typ

   caption: [Cubemap in the scope of the AWP weapon in Counter-Strike 2 @counterstrike2], )

-This means, for example, characters in Counter-Strike 2 cannot be reflected through the AWP scope (as seen in the image above).
+This means, for example, characters in Counter-Strike 2 cannot be reflected through the AWP scope (as seen in the image above), and the same will happen with water.
 Either way, a blurry reflection via a cubemap still adds a lot of realism to the game at virtually no cost.
 The *performance* of environment maps is also very good, as they are a single texture it's just a texture lookup.
 The main *draw back* is the lack of accuracy and dynamism.

 == Ray Tracing